robot297/JAG_8_2019/grades/Lab 8 Questions.md

 If a variable name is specified for a component, you *should* use it.

+If you are not asked to show a dialog box, don't show one.
+Your tests will hang or timeout because they are not expecting to need to dismiss the dialog(s).
+For the last question, you do need to show dialog boxes.
+See instructions for how to do that.

 To take a screenshot on a Mac: Command+Shift+4 lets you select an area of screen on a Mac.
 Select an area, and the screenshot will be saved your desktop.
 Screenshots on Windows: use Window's Snipping Tool.